hexian000/kcptun-libev/README.md

 There is a builtin HTTP server for monitoring.

-In config file, add:
+Add this line to your config file:

 ```json
 "http_listen": "127.0.1.1:8081"
 ```

-Run from shell:
+Then run the commands below from shell:

 ```sh
 watch curl -s http://127.0.1.1:8081/stats
 ```

 ## Credits